 Anesthesiologists administer anesthesia (drugs that allow patients to sleep or not feel pain during surgical and medical procedures).
 This type of doctor helps ensure the safety of patients undergoing surgery.

 Cardiologists specialize in treating heart-related issues.
-In rare cases, patients with pericardial mesothelioma may be referred to see a cardiologist for further treatment.
+Patients with pericardial mesothelioma or those with prior or existing heart conditions may be referred to see a cardiologist for further treatment.

 Gastroenterologists specialize in the treatment of diseases of the stomach and liver.
 Patients with peritoneal mesothelioma may be sent to a gastroenterologist for further treatment.

 Pulmonologists specialize in treating lung and respiratory diseases.
-This type of doctor usually assists with the diagnostic process and can help pleural mesothelioma patients establish a pulmonary rehabilitation regimen of exercise, diet, and breathing techniques.
+This type of doctor is often the first to diagnose pleural mesothelioma and can help pleural mesothelioma patients establish a pulmonary rehabilitation regimen of exercise, diet, and breathing techniques.

 Radiologists oversee the imaging tests used to diagnose mesothelioma, such as X-rays, CT scans, MRIs, and PET scans.
-These tests may also be used to help monitor the progress of treatment to see if the tumors are getting larger or smaller.
+These tests are also used to help monitor the progress of treatment to see if the tumors are getting larger or smaller.

-Thoracic surgeons are specialized surgical oncologists who treat the lungs and chest.
-Patients with pleural mesothelioma typically receive treatment from thoracic surgeons.
+Thoracic surgeons are specialized surgeons who treat the organs of the chest, such as the lungs and heart.
+Thoracic surgeons who further specialize in treating the heart are also referred to as cardiothoracic surgeons.
+Patients with pleural mesothelioma typically receive diagnostic tests and treatment from thoracic surgeons.